phillid/fractal-gen/README.md

 Also note that `-N` should always be used together with `-T`.

+	-s size              Integer
-	-s size - Integer.
-Height and width of image in pixels -s max_iterations - Integer.
+	                     Height and width of image in pixels -s max_iterations    Integer
 	                     Maximum number of iterations to use to determine if number is in the fractal set.
+	-e exponent          Float
-	-e exponent - Float.
-Exponent to use in the fractal's calculation.
-(2) -c cores - Integer > 0.
+	                     Exponent to use in the algorithm.
+(2) -c cores             Integer > 0
 	                     Number of cores to assume computer has.
 	                     (sysconf(_SC_NPROCESSORS_ONLN))
-	-t thread_multiplier - Integer > 0.
-Coefficiant to multiply cores by in
+	-t thread_multiplier Float > 0
-	                       order to achieve count of worker threads to use.
-(1) -N cluster_id - 0 <= Integer < cluster_total.
+	                     Coefficient to multiply cores by in order to achieve count of worker threads to use.
+(1) -N cluster_id        0 <= Integer < cluster_total
 	                     A unique ID used to determine which sections of the image this instance should work on.
-	                Clustering explained in the 'Clustering' section of this document.
-(0)
-	-T cluster_total - 0 < Integer <= size.
-Total count of worker instances in
+	-T cluster_total     0 < Integer <= size
-	                   this cluster.
+	                     Total count of worker instances in this cluster.

-## Clustering
+## Spreading computation load

-This program allows workload for an image to be spread across multiple instances of the program.
+The workload for an image can be spread across multiple threads and multiple invocations.
 This means, for example, that you can parallel the computation on an image between multiple computers.

+### Across threads

+When determining how many worker threads to spawn for an invocation, fractal-gen will do three things:

+1. Get the thread count from the `-c` flag
+	* Failing this, detect the number of cores available (`_SC_NPROCESSORS_ONLN`)
+3. Multiply this by the thread coefficient (`-t` option)

+With the default thread coefficient of 1.0, this will normally just spawn a worker thread for every available core on the system.
+The worker threads then divide the image up between themselves by splitting it into columns.
+On an invocation with two worker threads, one will be working on the even-numbered columns and the other will work on the odd-numbered ones.

+It may become advantageous to adjust the thread coefficient to a number above or below unity.
+At a squeeze, I have had small wall clock gains when running at a coefficient of, say, 5.
+On the other hand, you might want to scale the workers back to a fraction of your available cores if you have other things to allocate processor time towards.

-### Example
+### Across invocations

-Let's say we're generating a quick mandelbrot 20000 pixels in width and with 100 iterations max.
+Let's say we're generating a quick square mandelbrot 20000 pixels in width and with 100 iterations max.
 We want to spread the load between two identical computers in order to perhaps halve the computation time:

 	# On computer #1:
 	./mandelbrot -s 20000 -i 100 -T 2 -N 0 > 0.pgm